 1. India is the fastest-growing large economy

-While the COVID-19 Delta and Omicron-variant cost Indian lives in 2020 and 2021, the country has achieved outstanding growth and has become one of the fastest recovering economies globally.
-In the 2021-2022 report, India’s growth percent is 9.2%, and GDP growth will be the fastest of all significant large economies.
+While the COVID-19 Delta and Omicron variant cost Indian lives in 2020 and 2021, the country has achieved outstanding growth and has become one of the fastest-recovering economies globally.
+In the 2021-2022 report, India’s growth percentage is 9.2%, and GDP growth will be the fastest of all significant large economies.

 With the economy rallying to a size greater than pre-pandemic levels, the government aims to create six million+ jobs in 14 critical sectors over the next five years through its Productivity Linked Incentive.
 Sectors like hospitality, tourist, and consumer spending still lag behind the pre-pandemic figures.
 But in the coming months, these sectors will start to show respectable growth.
 Other than this, the government focused on new avenues like green energy and digital currency.

 2. Introducing RBI’s digital currency

 There was a lot of hype about cryptocurrencies.
 Still, the finance minister confirmed that Crypto would not be legal in India.
 She also said the government would charge 30% of the profit from digital assets, including cryptocurrency—and 1% TDS on every coin purchase.